IMF official in Egypt as currency crisis bites

 Before the visit, the International Monetary Fund had said Ahmed would discuss recent economic developments and "possible IMF support for Egypt in facing these challenges".
 Egyptian state media said the IMF team would stay for several days.

-The pound has been weakened by investors and ordinary Egyptians selling their pounds for dollars, fearing that further political instability will erode their local currency savings.

-The pound last traded at 6.45 pounds to the dollar on Sunday.
+The pound last traded at 6.45 pounds to the dollar on Sunday .
 Markets were closed on Monday for a public holiday marking Coptic Christmas.
-The currency has now lost more than a tenth of its value since Mubarak's overthrow.
+The currency has now lost more than a tenth of its value in the two years since a popular uprising swept Hosni Mubarak from power in February, 2011.

 Trying to revive an economy pummelled by a turbulent political transition, the Islamist-led government struck an initial agreement on the IMF Stand-By Arrangement in November.

-But last month Cairo postponed formal conclusion of the deal because of new political confrontations and protests ignited by Mursi's drive to fast-track a new, Islamist-tinged constitution that was approved in a popular referendum.
+But last month, Cairo postponed formal conclusion of the deal because of new political confrontations and street protests ignited by Mursi's drive to fast-track a new, Islamist-oriented constitution that was approved in a popular referendum.

 Confronted by lethal street violence at the time, Mursi postponed planned tax increases seen as part of a package of austerity measures needed to secure the IMF loan.